 Project/thesis/dissertation credits shall be graded with a P (Pass), I (Incomplete), or F (Fail).

 Audited and Pass-Fail Courses are normally not accepted for graduate degree credit.

 Incomplete and L Grades.
 Incomplete grades, unless made up during the period before the degree is awarded, will remain as I’s on the student’s transcript.
-Each department offering a course may establish additional requirements for alteration or completion of an incomplete grade.
+Each department offering a course may establish additional requirements for alteration of an incomplete grade.
 An L grade (stopped attending class) computes as a failing grade.
 A student may not carry a combination of more than three I or L grades in all enrolled degree programs without permission of the graduate program coordinator(s) and the Graduate School.
 Any course in which a student earns a grade of I, L, W, or a grade below a C will negatively impact the student’s academic progress, and may impact eligibility for financial aid.